ikjelle/ikjelle.github.io/README.md

 ## Deploying to Github

-Run `ng build --output-path docs` and commit those files
+Build the project `ng build --output-path docs`.
+Create a 404 with the html so routing works `cp docs/index.html docs/404.html`.
+or all in one line `ng build --output-path docs && cp docs/index.html docs/404.html` Commit all files in docs for the pages